-Wound healing occurs through seemingly magical yet precise sets of processes and rules which usually work flawlessly.
-The various phases of these regenerative processes require oxygen as an integral part.
+Wound healing occurs through seemingly magical yet precise sets of processes and rules which usually work flawlessly in most instances.
+The majority of the steps and phases of these regenerative processes depend upon adequate oxygen in order to proceed.

 Recent scientific work is helping us to understand that oxygen, this very simple 2-atom molecule, has profound messaging and control capabilities affecting numerous biological functions.

 This is permitting clinicians to more clearly identify cellular signaling and guide exposure to extremely high oxygen concentrations intermittently to achieve health benefit.

 These are topics of the work of Medical Oxygen Research, the not-for profit organization which fostered the creation of the clinical facility Medical Oxygen Repair.